-This committee advertises and collects box tops, various labels, and coke bottle tops throughout the year.
-All Labels, BoxTops, Coke bottle tops will be collected weekly throughout the year; however, collection deadline dates announced.
-The committee must also create and advertise student incentives, and obtain approval from the PPA Executive Board for said incentives.
+This committee advertises and promotes box tops, various labels, coke bottle tops, and Amazon Smile throughout the year.
+All Labels, BoxTops, Coke bottle tops are now collected and logged online.
+Amazon Smile is a feature in Amazon used through the website or app.
+Details and instructions will be made available to the community at the beginning of each campaign period.
+The committee must also create and advertise student incentives and obtain approval from the PPA Executive Board for said incentives.
 At the end of the fundraiser, the committee will report volunteer hours to the Parent Hour Coordinators for timely credit.